Getting Set Up

 2. Noise Control → Off.
 Noise cancellation and transparency mode both process the audio in ways that can affect fidelity.
 For music, keep it simple and leave both off.

-Adding a Video Background (Mac)
+Adding a Video Background (Chrome on Mac)

 Click the video camera icon in the Mac menu bar (top-right of the screen while Chrome is running), then choose Background.